 Soldiers in Niger announce coup on national TV

-Members of the National Council for the Safeguard of the Homeland announce the toppling of President Mohamed Bazoum's government
+Members of National Council for the Safeguard of the Homeland announce toppling of President Mohamed Bazoum's government.

 Soldiers in Niger appeared on national TV late Wednesday to announce the ouster of President Mohamed Bazoum.